levitsky/pyteomics/doc/source/data/xml.rst

 Reading into a pandas.DataFrame ...............................

-If you like working with tabular data using :py:mod:`pandas`, you can load data from pepXML files directly into :py:class:`pandas.DataFrames` using the :py:func:`pyteomics.pepxml.DataFrame` function.
+If you like working with tabular data using :py:mod:`pandas`, you can load pepXML files directly into :py:class:`pandas.DataFrames` using the :py:func:`pyteomics.pepxml.DataFrame` function.
 It can read multiple files at once (using :py:func:`pyteomics.pepxml.chain`) and return a combined table with